What happens when you place liquid nitrogen in a container filled with 1,650 ping-pong balls?

 He also occasionally acts as a firer for a professional firework display company and is accredited by the British Pyrotechnists Association.

-This experiment was staged in front of an audience of international students attending the Plymouth University Summer School.
+This experiment was staged in front of an audience of international students attending the University of Plymouth Summer School.

 Dr Lowry added: